acoyfellow/UserDO/README.md

 - 🛠️ Direct method calls (no HTTP fetch between objects)
 - 🧩 Easy migration, password change, and reset
 - 🗄️ Secure per-user KV store for arbitrary data
+- 🗃️ Generic database tables with queries and real-time hooks
 - 🧬 **Extend and build on top** - no separate bindings needed
 - ⏱️ Basic rate limiting for authentication endpoints